Getting Started with the Decision Analyzer Tool¶

 Like the ADM Health Check Tool, you will need to have Python and install pdstools, but you do not need to run a (data science) environment, and there is no need to create a script - it is all configured from a user-friendly interface.

-The Decision Analyzer provides:
+The Decision Analysis Tool provides:

 Arbitration Component Distribution: Analyze the distribution of prioritization components to identify potential issues